ni/nimi-python/docs/niscope/class.rst

             :param waveform:

-                numpy array of the appropriate type and size the should be acquired as a 1D array.
+                numpy array of the appropriate type and size that should be acquired as a 1D array.
 Size should be **num_samples** times number of waveforms.
 Call :py:meth:`niscope.Session._actual_num_wfms` to determine the number of waveforms.

                 Types supported are